 Regift New But Unwanted Gifts

-While it's considered rude to regift, it's thrifty to recycle items.
+While it's considered rude to regift a present, it's thrifty to recycle items.
 Everyone has at least one gift they don't like and will never use.
 Make this a mandate for your gift swap.
 Just be sure you don't regift something one of your guests gave you!
 Instruct everyone to bring a wrapped, unwanted but good gift.
 Set up a table or place gifts under the tree, draw numbers, and start digging in to new presents!

-Dollar Limit for Gift Swap
+Specify a Spending Limit for Your Gift Swap

 Another version of a family or friend gift swap if you don't want to regift, is to buy gifts for the swap.
 You need to limit the dollar amount to $5 or $10, with each person bringing only one gift.
 Make sure you give the directive that the gift needs to be funny, practical, functional, silly, old-fashioned, or some other specific theme.
 This type of gift swap can be loads of fun with lots of laughter.
-You can also take it to another level when you play Dirty Santa, also called Greed by allowing each new player to steal any of the previous gifts by swapping gifts.
+You can also take it to another level when you play a game called Greed by allowing each new player to steal any of the previous gifts by swapping gifts.

 Another popular way to save money on gift-giving is to draw names.
 This is especially good when working on a shoestring budget for a large family or a large extended family.
 Drawing names helps families return the focus to the season instead of material expectations.
 Many families draw names during their Thanksgiving get together.
 Set dollar amounts based on whether the gift-givers are children, teens or adults.
 Some families limit the name drawing to just the children of the family to save money.
 Watching kids unwrap Christmas toys is usually a more enjoyable gift for adults.